exemartinez/SimpleMovieGraphAPI/README.md

     ```
      docker build -t sparklysimpleapi . && docker run -P --name sparkly sparklysimpleapi
      ```
-However, this is not an stand alone running image, we need to configure it first to connect against another Neo4J server.
+> However, this is not an stand alone running image, we need to configure it first to connect against another Neo4J server.
 You can test this editing resources/application.properties.
+Althought, you can run the junit test taking advantage of its embedded Neo4j distribution.

 ## Assumptions